By Grace Chang

-published in race-talk, a blog hosted by the Kirwan Institute for the Study of race and ethnicity of the Ohio State University
+Originally published in Race-Talk; a blog written by the Kirwan Institute for the Study of Race and Ethnicity at Ohio State University

 Yet in trafficking cases the labor involved is not predominantly sexual labor, nor does the violence encompassed in trafficking always involve sexual violence.
 The forms of violence enacted in human trafficking are numerous and varied: racial, economic, imperialist, and sexual (and then, not just against women).
 It’s no wonder that the American public has missed these “subtle nuances” of human trafficking, with the kinds of stories that have dominated our media.